 The Fellowship is a multi-year program that builds on Project Row Houses' (PRH) history of leadership in social practice and community-engaged art projects.
-Founded as a partnership between the University of Houston Kathrine G. McGovern College of the Arts (CotA) and PRH, this fellowship program brings artists, cultural practitioners, urban planners, educators, and policy makers to engage with the PRH process and the greater Houston community.
-The CotA-PRH Fellowship will educate and empower the next generation of leaders in socially engaged art and activism, disseminate a known successful practice, and seed replications across the nation.
+Founded as a partnership between CASE and PRH, this fellowship program brings artists, cultural practitioners, urban planners, educators, and policy makers to engage with the PRH process and the greater Houston community.
+The CASE-PRH Fellowship will educate and empower the next generation of leaders in socially engaged art and activism, disseminate a known successful practice, and seed discourse across the nation.

 The program investigates the juncture of arts and culture, community development, and neighborhood context.
 The work of the fellowship program serves to elevate social sculpture as a central tool in the community building process to complement other instruments such as architectural design, neighborhood engagement, fundraising, community economic development, affordable housing, social services, and youth and workforce development.

 Mutually administered by PRH and CotA’s Center for Art and Social Engagement (CASE), these year-long residencies will bring 2 guest fellows to work closely with Rick Lowe, Project Row Houses staff, and local leaders in community-engaged practices.
 Local artists, faculty members, community members, and selected leaders will offer their support during this process.
 The partnership will also engage a broader public through lectures, seminars, and symposia around community engaged social arts practice.

 The fellows will be active cultural practitioners seeking for mentorship and the chance to focus their research on community engaged creative practices.

 To support the Fellows, the partnership will invite local artists, faculty members, community members, and selected leaders to act as the Fellow’s BrainTrust.
 Members will be invited to provide support to each Fellow’s area of investigation through advice, feedback, networks, and the like.